[GGTIP1KTNC] International project

 |Aim of the subject:||Course description: In the age of globalisation it is more and more important to be aware of the difference of various national cultures and

-students from an array of different cultures.
-The members of the course will become “buddies” for international guest students, hence will be
+international students from an array of different cultures.
+The members of the course will become “buddies” for international guest students, hence

-to make contact with and get to know/take care of the needs of someone, who is stranger to the local cultural and societal circumstances.
+will be forced to make contact with and get to know/take care of the needs of someone, who is stranger to the local cultural and societal

-goal of the subject: The purpose of the course is to provide Hungarian students with intercultural competences and an ability to work with
+circumstances.
+Goal of the subject: The purpose of the course is to provide Hungarian students with intercultural competences and an ability to work

-Within the course different organisational and management tasks will be delivered by the students, hence their problem solving, decision
+with others.
+Within the course different organisational and management tasks will be delivered by the students, hence their problem solving,

 |Requirements during the semester